Definition of Subscription Commerce

 A Brief History Lesson of Subscription Commerce.

 Since the dawn of mankind (about 150,000 years ago) traditional commerce was born.
 Even before the invention of the written language, people were bartering and trading goods and services.
 This is nothing new to us.
-When we think of traditional commerce though, you have to rewind a bit to 1979 and a guy named Michael Aldrich.
-He simply a modified domestic television, connected it to a phone line and thus eCommerce was born.
+When you think of traditional commerce though, you have to rewind a bit to 1979 and a guy named Michael Aldrich.
+He simply modified a domestic television, connected it to a phone line and thus eCommerce was born.
 One of the first actual brands to take advantage of eCommerce was (you guessed it) Pizza Hut.
 They were actually one of the first major brands to test out online commerce, way back in 1994.
-Shortly after that, Amazon.com and eBay launched in 1995 which began what we know of as the modern-day ecommerce boom.
-Many companies since recognized that eCommerce was on course to change the way people shop forever.
+Shortly after that, Amazon.com and eBay launched in 1995 which began what we know of as the modern-day eCommerce boom.
+Many companies have since recognized that eCommerce changed the way people shop forever.

 In 2005, social networks such as Facebook introduced a new way to influence buying decisions.
 This trend was dubbed social commerce and is an important segment of the wider ecommerce market.
 In 2010, subscription commerce once again found itself on the forefront of another trend: subscription boxes.
 Places like Birchbox and Stitch Fix set off this whole new way of spending using a predictable monthly subscription to get 2-5 new products each month.
 Ecommerce sales reached $1 trillion in 2012 in large part due to the creativity of companies and their eCommerce methods.
 In 2014, Forbes estimated that subscription commerce business Birchbox was generating over $125 million a year in revenue.

 Will Subscription Commerce Work for Me?